 One thing, relatives need to be mindful of is, if there has been a deprivation of assets by money or property being passed down in the past.
 Local Authority have the powers to check for this and will include this in any future assessment when an application for funding support has been made.

-At this point the relative should apply for a full financial assessment and funding support from the local authority who will decide whether you are eligible for support and whether they are able to meet our fee rate to continue with the placement.
+If you are paying for your care yourself then prior to admission, we would have asked you for proof that you were able to fund your care for at least 3 years.
+If your funds diminish to the point where you are not able to meet the fees charged, at this point the relative should apply for a full financial assessment and funding support from the local authority who will decide whether you are eligible for support and whether they are able to meet our fee rate to continue with the placement.

 Apart from what we include in our fees the below is a list of any other services that are charged as an extra.